saeed-sufi/travel-agency/README.md

 * Note that when you use responsive images, browser will assume that the image is going to take the entire width of the window.
 That's why they choose to display high-dpi copy of the image.
 So, we need to tell the browser that the image width is not going to be more than X pixels; we do so by adding `sizes` attribute to the `source` element (ex: `sizes = "404px"`).
 We can add media query to the `sizes` attribute to tell the browser of the width of image in screens with different sizes (ex: `sizes="(min-width:976px) 976px, 100vw"`)

+* If you need to add a class to a `picture` element, you have to add to the `img` element which resides in `picture` element.

 ### More CSS Styling tips

+* It's preferable to use a descendent selector rather than nesting more than two rules.

+* You should be very careful not to pollute the global css scope (`_global.css`).

 * **Never** insert an element between two elements that are positioned relative and absolute in relation with each other.

 * If you're specifying `width` for a block level element, use `-left: auto` and `margin-right: auto` to center it.

+* `img` element is by default an inline level element.

 * If an `img` element is to be centered, after setting `margin-left: auto` and `margin-right: auto` of its container element, make sure to set the `max-width` of the image to its actual maximum width.
 Note that for this trick to work, the image should not be floated.